 The explicit goal of [1] was to make the specification of software modules independent of implementations, that is, to abstract from implementation and operational issues.
 As mentioned above, [1] used the concepts of syntax, legality, equivalence, and values.
-Canonical traces are not used, but the concept appears implicitly.
 It was noted there that it would be important for the formal verification of module correctness that equivalence and legality be recursive.
-However, using the approach proposed in [1] and several subsequent papers [2, 12, 15], it is awkward to prove some equivalences, because the definitions of equivalence and legality depend on each other, and the definition of equivalence, if used directly, involves an infinite test.
+However, using the approach proposed in [1] and several subsequent papers [2, 12, 13], this cannot work in general as the definitions of equivalence and legality depend on each other in such a way that even some obvious equivalences in the case of a stack module cannot be proved.

 In 1984, McLean provided a model-theoretic framework for the trace specification method [12].
 It is based on first-order logic with equality, and with equivalence and legality defined as special predicates.
 Soundness and completeness (in the sense of logic) are proved, that is, any statement about traces which has a formal proof is semantically true and every semantically true statement has a formal proof.
-The definitions of equivalence and legality still depend on each other, and equivalence is still defined using an infinite test.
-It is assumed that (1) the empty trace is legal; the prefix of a legal trace is legal; and (1) only legal traces can return values.
+This, however, does not provide a feasible proof method by which to decide equivalence.
+Moreover, the key problem, that the definitions of equivalence and legality depend on each other, is still present.